Wedding timings tips…

 - Allow for extra time to get to the wedding venue (if there is travel time) incase of traffic.
 There’s no harm in pulling up around the corner to wait for your final guests to arrive if necessary.
 It’ll also be a nice opportunity to settle some nerves and chat to the special person who will be walking you down the aisle.

-- Ceremonies can sometimes go on a little longer, the register signing in-particular, everybody wants to be in the first photo with you!
+- Ceremonies can sometimes go on a little longer, the register signing in-particular, everybody wants to be in that first photo with you!

 - After the ceremony, depending on what the photographer has planned to do with you, sometimes it might be recommended that you go straight off for your photos, especially if it’s a winter wedding and it gets dark earlier.
 Speak to your photographer about how long you’ll need for this to happen.
 Also, make sure your videographer knows that this is what you’re planning so they make sure they are ready and have packed their equipment away that they were using for the ceremony.

 - Choose a very small amount of formal photos, each one can take up to 8 minutes to round everybody up and if you had 10 on your list this would take up most of your drinks reception time.
 On the day, you’ll be wanting to enjoy yourself with your friends and family rather than posing for an hour or so.
 Your wedding videographer and photographer will then have plenty of time to capture lots of candid natural shots of everybody laughing and having fun – these are the moments you’ll enjoy seeing the most afterwards as its difficult to take everything in at once!!

 Speeches, I hear you say!